-• Scroll down to the bottom of the 'Project/Application Start' page where you must add your Supervisor under the Participants panel.
+Scroll to the 'Participants' section at the left of the page where you must add your Academic Supervisor.

-- Supervisors can be added by using the "Lookup" [binoculars] function on the Participants panel.
-Click on 'Lookup' [binoculars] and a pop-up window containing registered Supervisors will appear. - Click on the 'Role' dropdown and select 'Supervisor', click on next drop-down tab and select the criteria under which you wish to search e.g. First Name or Surname, and then type in the details and click 'Find'.
+Supervisors can be added by using the 'Lookup' [binoculars] function on the Participants panel.
+Click on 'Lookup' [binoculars] and a pop-up window containing registered Supervisors will appear.

+• Click on the 'Role' dropdown and select 'Supervisor', click on next drop-down tab and select the criteria under which you wish to search, e.g. First Name or Surname, and then type in the details and click 'Find'.
 Then select the name of your supervisor and click 'OK'.
-Clicking 'ok' will close the pop-up window and return you to your application. - Your supervisor name will now be visible under 'Participants'.
-Ensure the dropdown field beside your Supervisor name shows the role as 'Supervisor' and click 'Add'. - Click 'Save Draft'. - On saving your draft application, your supervisor will be added to your application and will be listed under the Contact section
+Clicking 'ok' will close the pop-up window and return you to your application.

+- Your Supervisor's name will now be visible under 'Participants'.
+Ensure the dropdown field beside your Supervisor name shows the role as 'Supervisor' and 'click' '+'. - Click 'Save Draft'. - On saving your draft application, your supervisor will be added to your application and will be listed under the Contact section.